Work Study and Design (IE411) Course Detail

 Course Assistants

-Course Objectives The objective is to develop the understanding of overall work study process, that is, the design of work and its measurement to achieve a specific performance/ productivity level.
-It aims to provide both analytical thinking skills and practical tools to solve related work study problems through various case studies, class discussions and team work.
+Course Objectives The objective of this course is to develop an understanding of the overall work study process, including the design of work and its measurement to achieve specific performance and productivity levels.
+The course aims to provide both analytical thinking skills and practical tools to solve work study–related problems through case studies, class discussions, and teamwork.

 Course Learning Outcomes The students who succeeded in this course;

-• Students will be able to, clearly, define what is work study and its importance.
+• Clearly define the concept of work study and explain its importance.

-• Students will be able to employ lean methods within a work study project.
+• Apply lean methods within a work study project.

-• Students will be able to identify and define the problems of a current work with respect to its effectiveness and efficiency in real life situations.
+• Identify and define problems in existing work systems with respect to effectiveness and efficiency in real-life situations.

 Weekly Subjects and Releated Preparation Studies